Facilities for Reporting Crimes

 Criminal activity may reported to the Office of Campus Safety through several avenues:

--by using one of the 21 emergency call boxes distributed throughout the campus
+• by using one of the 30 emergency call boxes distributed throughout campus

-2. By notifying any member of the Kenyon College faculty or staff, including:
+- By notifying any member of Kenyon College, including:

-3. By notifying the Office of the Knox County Sheriff.
+- By notifying the Office of the Knox County Sheriff: Knox County Sheriff Department

 When reporting criminal activity, the complainant may do so anonymously; however, it is important to keep in mind that in order for proper adjudication of the alleged activity witnesses may be required.
 In the case of sexual assault, either forcible or non-forcible, if the complainant is the alleged victim and the complainant/victim wishes to remain anonymous, a waiver must be signed and dated by the complainant.
 It must be made clear that Ohio Revised Code 2921.22 requires notification of law enforcement officials: No person, knowing that a felony has been or is being committed shall knowingly fail to report such information to law enforcement officials.

 Timely warnings are distributed to members of the Kenyon College community whenever a crime or other substantial threat is believed to be present to the members of the community.
-This information will be disseminated by means of email.
+This information will be disseminated in many ways, including but not limited to text messages, e-mails, and/or social media.
 The Office of Campus Safety maintains a close working relationship with the Office of the Knox County Sheriff and information sharing is conducted on a regular basis as is needed to maintain, to the extent possible, a safe environment for the Kenyon College community.

 A Daily Crime Log is maintained by the Office of Campus Safety and is available during regular business hours.
 The crime log contains reported crimes on or near the campus of Kenyon College and is available within two business days of the event.
 In cases where disclosure of certain elements of the incident would jeopardize an investigation, these elements will be withheld.
 The crime log will contain the following: